unoctium1/RubberHandVR/README.md

 [Script Reference](https://unoctium1.github.io/RubberHandVR/)

 Requires a leap motion and an OpenVR compatible VR headset.
+Created with Unity 2018.4.

 Tested on both the Oculus Rift and the HTC vive, but *should* work with any OpenVR headset.